publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch18/schI/m__us_usc_t25_s1616a.md

         (1)

-         Consistent with paragraph (3), the Secretary, acting through the Service and in accordance with subsection (k) of this section, shall annually—
+         Consistent with paragraph (3), the Secretary, acting through the Service and in accordance with subsection (k), shall annually—

             (A) identify the positions in each Indian health program for which there is a need or a vacancy, and